 - 2.1 Following the NHS E & I IPC visit on 7 January 2020 the Trust was rated a strong AMBER with a follow up visit scheduled for the 13 May 2020.
 Due to the pandemic this visit was postponed.
 NHSE&I have identified that an announced visit will take place in August 2021, no further details have been received to date and the trust compliance team are informed.
 The following work continues to support the associated work plan and compliance with IPC requirements. - 2.2 IPC programme of clinical visits and audits are scheduled, with a timetable devised to ensure inpatient areas are visited and assessed on a minimum of a quarterly basis.
 In the months of April and May 2021; 32 clinical visits were carried out by members of the IPC team.
 A comprehensive IPC audit is undertaken on each visit and a report and items or issues for improvement included in a plan of action.
 The reports include photographs as a visual reminder, and form part of the learning for improvement.

-Any potential themes are addressed and where possible actioned at the time of the visit and/or escalated to clinical leads, facilities and management for action as appropriate:
+A number of the potential themes identified are listed below, all of which are addressed and where possible actioned at the time of the visit and/or escalated to clinical leads, facilities and management for action as appropriate: